Mufacoderz/Mufacoderz/README.md

 ## 👨‍💻 About Me
 - 🧑‍🎓 Currently pursuing a degree in Information Systems.
-- 🌟 Passionate about creating interactive and visually appealing modern websites.
+- 🌟 Passionate about creating interactive and visually appealing modern websites with AI integration.
 - 🎯 My goal is to become a .....Penghuni Surga

 ## 🌱 Currently Learning